SSCAP: Self-supervised Co-occurrence Action Parsing for Unsupervised Temporal Action Segmentation: Introduction

 \section{Introduction}

 Temporal action segmentation aims to classify each frame in an untrimmed video with an action label.
 The task is a key step in understanding the structure of complex activities in videos.
 A recent study~\cite{shao2020tapos} also shows that the fine-grained sub-action segmentation can help many of other tasks such as action recognition and detection.
 Today's high performing solutions for temporal action segmentation require full frame-level supervision~\cite{mstcn,gcnactionseg,bcn}.
 However, collecting per-frame annotations in untrimmed videos is extremely expensive and often impractical.
 Some recent work aim to overcome this by leveraging weak supervision to avoid the need of the full frame-level annotations~\cite{actionsetscvpr2020,setViterbi,nnviterbi}.
+These solutions assume that at least the number or the order of the sub-actions are given for each video.
+Even though they do not use full supervision, they still need some annotations that are costly to acquire, especially when expert knowledge on fine-grained atoms of activities (i.e., sub-actions) is required.
+To further reduce the annotation cost, we ask the question, can we do temporal action segmentation in a fully unsupervised way?

-These solutions, even though they do not use full supervision, still need some annotations that are costly to acquire, especially when expert knowledge on fine-grained atoms of activities (i.e., sub-actions) is required.
-Recently, temporal action segmentation in an unsupervised manner has received more attention~\cite{cvpr2019cnnrnn,kukleva2019unsupervisedtemporalembedding,cvpr2018}.
-These solutions are clustering based and operate on extracted frame features.
-However, unsupervised temporal action segmentation is a very challenging problem.
-First, unlike in fully-supervised or weakly-supervised settings where at least the number or the order of the sub-actions are given, in unsupervised setting even the temporal order of sub-actions is unknown and needs to be estimated.
-Second, to parse long video sequences into sub-actions in a semantically meaningful way without any supervision requires a solution which not only extracts good visual representations for each individual frame, but also captures the temporal relations among frames and sub-actions.
-Today there are still no effective solutions to precisely estimate the temporal path of sub-actions, well capture the temporal characteristics in frame features, and model temporal correlations among sub-actions underlying the native structure of activities.
-As a result, the performance of most today's unsupervised action segmentation solutions \cite{cvpr2019cnnrnn,kukleva2019unsupervisedtemporalembedding,cvpr2018} is still far from desired.
+Unsupervised temporal action segmentation is a very challenging problem.
+To parse long video sequences into sub-actions in a semantically meaningful way without any supervision, it requires a solution to not only extract highly distinguishable visual representations for each individual frame, but also to capture the temporal relations among frames and sub-actions, so that the solution can well estimate the number and the order of the occurrence of each sub-action (i.e., the temporal path), which is typically provided in the weakly-supervised setting.
+The problem is even more challenging when dealing with videos that contain activities with complex structures and recurrence of sub-actions.
+Today there are still no effective solutions to handle these challenges and the performance of existing unsupervised temporal action segmentation solutions \cite{cvpr2019cnnrnn,kukleva2019unsupervisedtemporalembedding,cvpr2018} is still far from desired.